guyinatuxedo/remenissions/README.md

 ## Install

-So to install remenissions, there are currently two defined methods.
+So to install remenissions, there are currently three defined methods.
 Keep in mind that remenissions was developed and tested on Ubuntu.
 The first is an install script.
 You just need to first edit it, and set the directory for where ghidra is on your system:

 Edit the script